velentr/EE90/README.md

 starts barking at the mailman.

 More details for the design can be found in the proposal.
-Datasheets for the parts I am using are in the `datasheets` directory.
-All schematics for the circuits in my design are in the `schematics` directory.
+Datasheets for the parts I am using are in the `doc` directory.
+All schematics for the circuits in my design are in the `sch` directory.

 Feel free to use any part of this design that you find useful.
 Obviously, the Honor Code prevents other students from using this on their own EE 90 projects.